 Samantha Harrison never meant to leave her body.

-When she reached for the toy piece, she realized something was not right.
+It wasn’t until she reached for the toy piece that she realized something was not right.
 Her hand went through the fan as if she were a ghost.
-Startled, she spun around and saw her bed where the physical part of her lay next to her husband, Oliver.
+Startled, she spun around and saw her bed, where the physical part of her lay where she’d left herself, next to her husband, Oliver.
 They slept back to back with the dog, Frodo, between them.
 Her real hand was still clenched around the edge of the blanket so her husband wouldn’t pull away the covers when he rolled over in his sleep.

 When she realized that she had somehow separated from the most important part of herself, she screamed.
 Or at least she tried to scream.
 Her vocal cords, of course, were down on the bed inside her physical body.
 Her spirit form was mute.